Paid Time Off: Definition and Comparison to Vacation Time

 Depending on your company's policy, there are multiple ways you can accrue PTO and vacation time.
 Employers typically determine the maximum number of hours their employees can earn each year ahead of time, and then they decide which method to use to accrue those hours.
 Here are the different methods companies typically use:

-Hourly: This type of accrual does not guarantee any specific number of hours per year.
-It's primarily used for part-time employees who work inconsistent schedules.
-For every hour you work, you earn a small percentage toward your time bank.
+This type of accrual doesn't guarantee any specific number of hours per year.
+Part-time employees who work inconsistent schedules primarily use the hourly method, which allows you earn a small percentage toward your time bank for every hour you work.

-Semimonthly: This type of accrual adds additional hours to the bank at either the beginning and middle or middle and end of the month, 24 times a year.
+This type of accrual adds additional hours to the bank at either the beginning and middle or middle and end of the month for a total of 24 times a year.
 These accrual rates often align with paydays as well.

-Yearly: Time that accrues by year is popular for long-term employees with tenure.
-Rather than earning a little at a time and only using what they've earned, this method allows employees to use any of their yearly PTO at any time.
-It simply subtracts from their yearly total.
+Time that accrues by year is popular for long-term employees with tenure.
+Rather than earning a little at a time and only using what they've earned, this method allows employees to use any of their yearly PTO at any time, and it simply subtracts from their yearly total.

 The employee's work is up to date prior to PTO.